apache/arrow/docs/source/cpp/streaming_execution.rst

 :class:`arrow::compute::SelectKOptions` which is a defined by using :struct:`OrderBySinkNode` definition.
 This option returns a sink node that receives inputs and then compute top_k/bottom_k.
+Note: This node is a "pipeline breaker" and will fully materialize the input in memory.
+In the future, spillover mechanisms will be added which should alleviate this constraint.

 Create SelectK Option::